jfeaver/dotfiles/README.md

 Setup
 =====

-1. Clone this repository to your home directory: `git clone git@github.com:jfeaver/dotfiles.git ~/`
+1. Clone this repository into your home directory: `git clone git@github.com:jfeaver/dotfiles.git ~/`

 2. Move or remove existing config files (if they exist):